 A published 18-minute episode with minor audio imperfections is more valuable than a perfect episode that never ships.
 Finance executives who are new to podcasting routinely over-engineer their early episodes, re-recording segments and delaying publication until the audio feels flawless.
 The audience develops a listening habit based on your publishing frequency, and breaking that frequency is more damaging than imperfect audio.

-Biweekly is a more sustainable cadence than weekly for most single-host shows where the host is also running a business.
+Biweekly is a more sustainable cadence than weekly for many single-host shows where the host is also running a business.
 Weekly works if you have a content system and a production partner handling editing.
 If you’re doing everything yourself, biweekly gives you enough runway to maintain quality without burning out.

 What production tasks should a solo podcast host delegate?